 The use of PDT devices was commenced in April 2017.
-86 devices are located in intoxicant testing garda stations alongside the EBT instruments and approximately 80 devices are available to AGS for mobile use.
+87 devices are located in intoxicant testing Garda stations alongside the EBT instruments and approximately 43 of these are releaseable, 87 are available to AGS for mobile use.
 (See Important Assumptions, section 7.1)